Knot cobordisms, bridge index, and torsion in Floer homology: Generalized torsion orders

 Construct a dividing set $\cA$ on $S$ with 2 arcs such that the $\ws$ and $\zs$-subregions are connected, and \begin{enumerate} \item $s$ of the fission bands from step~\eqref{movie:4'} occur in the $\ws$-subregion, and the other $t$ bands occur in the $\zs$-subregion. \item $2\lceil (p-s)/2\rceil$ linked bands (from the $\lceil (p-s)/2\rceil $ pairs of linked bands) from step~\eqref{movie:3'} occur in the $\ws$-subregion, while the other $2\lfloor(q-t)/2\rfloor$ occur in the $\zs$-subregion. \end{enumerate}

 We now construct a decoration on the turned around cobordism $\bar{S}$.
-We first construct a decoration $\cA'_0$, which does not quite match up with the decoration on $S$ along $K_1$.
-We construct $\cA'_0$ such that the following hold: \begin{enumerate} \item $s$ of the fission bands from step~\eqref{movie:4'} occur in the $\ws$-subregion, and the other $t$ bands occur in the $\zs$-subregion. \item $2\lfloor (p-s)/2\rfloor$ linked bands (from the $\lfloor (p-s)/2\rfloor$ pairs of linked bands) from step~\eqref{movie:3'} occur in the $\ws$-subregion, while the other $2\lceil(q-t)/2\rceil$ occur in the $\zs$-subregion. \end{enumerate}
+We first construct a decoration $\cA_0'$, which does not quite match up with the decoration on $S$ along $K_1$, and gives rise to the decorated surface $\cF_0' = (\bar{S}, \cA_0')$.
+We construct $\cA_0'$ such that the following hold: \begin{enumerate} \item $s$ of the fission bands from step~\eqref{movie:4'} occur in the $\ws$-subregion, and the other $t$ bands occur in the $\zs$-subregion. \item $2\lfloor (p-s)/2\rfloor$ linked bands (from the $\lfloor (p-s)/2\rfloor$ pairs of linked bands) from step~\eqref{movie:3'} occur in the $\ws$-subregion, while the other $2\lceil(q-t)/2\rceil$ occur in the $\zs$-subregion. \end{enumerate}

-The dividing arc of $\cA'_0$ which separates the fission bands can always be chosen to match with a dividing arc of $\cA$ (this corresponds to the top red dot of Figure~\ref{fig:8}).
+The dividing arc of $\cA_0'$ which separates the fission bands can always be chosen to match with a dividing arc of $\cA$ (this corresponds to the top red dot of Figure~\ref{fig:8}).
 Our description of the other two arcs do not match up along $K_1$.
-Nonetheless, we can construct a decoration $\tilde{A}$ on $[0,1] \times K_1$, consisting of two arcs that do not cross $[0,1] \times \{w\}$ or $[0,1] \times \{z\}$, which connect the endpoints of the dividing sets of $\cA_0'$ and $\cA$.
+Nonetheless, we can construct a decoration $\tilde{\cA}$ on $[0,1] \times K_1$, consisting of two arcs that do not cross $[0,1] \times \{w\}$ or $[0,1] \times \{z\}$, which connect the endpoints of the dividing sets of $\cA_0'$ and $\cA$.
 We define the decoration on $\cF'$ to be the union of $\cA_0'$ and $\tilde{\cA}$.

 We delete the deaths of step~\eqref{movie:death} from $\cF$, and also delete the corresponding births from $\cF'$.
+We glue the resulting boundary components together in pairs via horizontal cylinders.
 The resulting surface is obtained by adding $s$ tubes to the $\ws$-subregion, and $t$ tubes to the $\zs$-subregion.
 Let $\cG$ denote the resulting decorated surface.
 A generalization of Lemma~\ref{lem:stabilization} implies that adding a tube to the $\zs$-subregion changes the link cobordism map by multiplication by $v$, and adding a tube to the $\ws$-subregion changes the map by multiplication by $u$; see \cite{JZStabilization}*{Lemma~5.3} for a proof.
 Consequently,

 The surface $\cG$ has $p+q$ distinguished tubes (one tube for each band attached to $K_0$ to form $\cF$).
 Let $\cG_0$ denote the decorated link cobordism obtained by removing these tubes from $\cG$, and decorating the resulting surface with a horizontal pair of dividing arcs.